guicho271828/trivia/README.md

     match arg &body clauses

 Matches ARG with CLAUSES.
 CLAUSES is a list of the form of (PATTERN .
 BODY) where PATTERN is a pattern specifier and BODY is an implicit progn.
-If ARG is matched with some PATTERN, then evaluates BODY and returns the evaluated value.
+If ARG is matched with some PATTERN, then evaluates corresponding BODY and returns the evaluated value.
 Otherwise, returns NIL.

 If BODY starts with a symbol WHEN, then the next form will be used to introduce a guard for PATTERN.
 That is,